seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 > Study Langlands functoriality and relate it to periods and special L-values

 as a number theorist, not as a mathematical physicist.
-As far as I know, we don't have nice arithmetic theory yet (we have arithmetic TQFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).
+As far as I know, we don't have nice arithmetic theory yet (we have arithmetic QFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).

 ## Summer school